imonroe/laravel_docker_starterkit/README.md

 On my test system, it takes about 15 minutes to build the stack the first time.
 Subsequent builds will be faster, because caching.

 Code away.
-You'll find the laravel install in the `laravel-app` folder.
+You'll find the laravel install in the `application` folder.

 Your app will be available at http://127.0.0.1:80